sbrosnah/machine-learning-visualizations/ml-concepts/markdown/mle.md

 We can do this for every value $\theta \in [0, 1]$ and find the $\theta$ that maximizes $P(HHHHT \mid \theta)$.
 This is the maximum likelihood estimate.

-<--!
-TODO: Add a plot where we have a button to flip a coin and a slider for theta.
-We show both the likelihood and log-likelihood as the data changes -->

 $$
 \hat{\theta} = \argmax_{\theta} \mathcal{L}(\theta) = \argmax_{\theta} = P(HHHHT \mid \theta) = \theta^4(1-\theta)
 $$